Click on the initial letter of the legal word or phrase

 Child: Person under 18.

-Circuit Judge: Judge of the Circuit Court, addressed as "My Lord" whether male or female.
+Circuit Judge: Judge of the Circuit Court, addressed as "Judge".

 Class action: Legal action taken by a number of different persons where the facts and the defendants are similar.
 Class action lawsuits may occur, for example, after a public transport accident or in the case of a faulty drug, where all the victims sue the same defendant.